 Your studio’s overall NPS score can range from -100 to +100, and the higher – the better.
 You’ll want to establish your own benchmarks for what a good score looks like for you, but calculating your score is simple: subtract the percentage of detractors from the percentage of promoters.
 So if 20% of your members are detractors and 70% are promoters, your score is +50.

 Opt for an open comments box for members to explain the reasons for their score – so you know where you’re doing things well and going wrong.
+As you’re able to reopen your gym, you’ll want to gather separate NPS scores for your onsite and online offerings, as each may have different areas for improvement.

-So make their experience exceptional.
-And do it continuously.
+So make their experience exceptional; and do it continuously.